Darxo/Crock_Pot/README.md

 - Geist Tear is not marked as a crafting ingredient even though it's now used in a recipe
 - Peasants and Caravans spawned by City States appear at their Villages instead
+- Southern Villages can sometimes spawn with additional northern buildings.
+That can happens if too few of those buildings were spawned

 # Compatibility